Base64 Encode / Decode Tool

 What file types can I encode to Base64?

-You can encode any file type to Base64, including images (PNG, JPEG, GIF, SVG), documents (PDF, DOCX), text files, and more.
+You can encode any file type to Base64, including images (PNG, JPEG, GIF, SVG, WebP), documents (PDF, DOCX, XLSX), audio/video files, compressed archives, and more.
 The tool supports files up to 5MB in size for optimal performance.
+Files exceeding this size are recommended to be processed using other methods.

 What's the difference between standard Base64 and URL Safe Base64?

-Standard Base64 uses + and / characters, which can cause issues in URLs.
-URL Safe Base64 replaces these with - and _ respectively, making it safe to use directly in URLs without encoding.
-Both formats are fully supported.
+Standard Base64 uses + and / characters, which can cause issues in URLs (requiring URL encoding).
+URL Safe Base64 replaces these with - and _ respectively, making it safe to use directly in URLs without additional encoding.
+Both formats are fully supported, and the choice depends on your usage scenario.
+In URL parameters, Cookie values, and other scenarios, URL Safe Base64 is recommended.

 Can I decode Base64 strings with missing padding (= characters)?